• Skip to primary navigation

 If stone-ground mustard isn’t your thing, here is a guide for choosing a replacement.

-Asparagus spears wrapped in dough on a plate with mustard dipping sauce in the center of the plate.
+Asparagus with mustard dipping sauce recipe on the plate.

-• Stone-ground mustard: stone-ground mustard is produced by grinding brown mustard seeds with water and vinegar until it becomes a coarse-textured spread.
+• Stone-Ground Mustard: Stone-ground mustard is produced by grinding brown mustard seeds with water and vinegar until it becomes a coarse-textured spread.

 Substitutions